This week, a girlfriend and I got a heartfelt, funny, sincere and personal message from the same guy, and we discovered it was the same message.

 DON’T: Write a five paragraph essay mentioning your thoughts on every single thing in her profile

-– this feels slightly stalkery and also responding to it will feel like work.
-Keep in mind that we’re all probably tapping out responses on phones while waiting in line for coffee, so thoughtful brevity is good!
+This feels slightly stalkery and also responding to it will feel like work.
+Keep in mind that we’re probably tapping out responses on phones while waiting in line for coffee, so brevity is good!

 DO: Make it clear that you’d like to connect with her.

 I get a lot of super non-committal messages.
 If you don’t want to talk to me, don’t.
-If asking me out feels like work, don’t do it.
 Easy!

 DO: Ask her out if you enjoy talking to her, and feel like she is responsive to you.

-After a couple of days of back-and-forth, I’ll stop responding just because I’m a person with a finite amount of time on this earth and I can’t spend it telling twenty people how my weekend was.
-Try and make an assessment in a day or two and ask if she’d like to meet.
+After a couple of days of back-and-forth but no plans, I’ll stop responding.
+I’m a person with a finite amount of time on this earth and I can’t spend it telling twenty people how my weekend was.

 DON’T: Get mad if she doesn’t want to give you her phone number.

-I’ve had a ton of trouble with this, because I think guys think it protects them from being catfished- but if I haven’t met you, I don’t feel safe giving you my number.
-Please respect that and don’t #notallmen me.
-I know not all men will text with crazy abuse, but it only took one to change my policy.
+I’ve had a ton of trouble with this, but if I haven’t met you, I don’t feel safe giving you my number.
+Please respect my boundary.
+I know not all men will text with crazy abuse and dick pics, but it happens enough that I established a policy.

 DO: Be positive and fun.

 Try and ask a question that you’d be interested in hearing the answer to, and then write something back when she responds!
-If you just respond to her last message “GOOD”, or “OK” or “bathroom”, don’t be surprised when you don’t hear back.
+If you just respond to her last message “OK” , don’t be surprised when you don’t hear back.

 DON’T mention her attractiveness:

-I know you think you’re being flattering, but I assume if you’re writing me, you think I’m attractive.
-Having a stranger dwell on your looks is off-putting.
+I assume if you’re writing me, you think I’m attractive.
+Having a stranger dwell on your looks, particularly your body, is off-putting.

 DON’T start with sexy talk:

 I know internet dating is hard.
-I know it can feel like work.
-I know it’s hard to appear interested and share a little of yourself with another person, but I think that’s the only way to get any good out of it- ultimately, we’re all here to connect and learn and have good experiences!
+It can feel like work.
+It’s hard to share a little of yourself with another person, but it’s the only way to get any good out of it.
+Ultimately, we’re all here to connect and learn and have good experiences!
 Good luck, Zeke!